adrimarco/UE_SkillTree/README.md

 ### Elevator
 This actor is an interactable element the player can use once they unlock their ability.
 It is basically a platform that stands still in a position until it is activated.
 At that moment, the platform starts to rise and, after that, gravity pulls it back to its original position.
 It can be activated multiple times to get even higher.

-## Test map
+## Test Map
-The test map is basically a huge ramp with some checkpoints on the way that provide skill points to upgrade the character and reach the end faster.
+The test map (Content/ThirdPerson/Lvl_ThirdPerson) is basically a huge ramp with some checkpoints on the way that provide skill points to upgrade the character and reach the end faster.
 The ramp has some tall blocks and platforms that can be used after unlocking some skills to shorten the path.
 The movement speed can also be increased.
 From the start of the map, different billboard widgets in the world explain the controls to test the UI.
 These are the controls:

 - WASD: Move
 - Mouse: Look
 - Space: Jump
 - TAB: Open/Close Skill Tree
 - Q: Show/Hide Player Stats
 - Skill tree nodes and buttons can be selected with the mouse.

 Although the test map is really short and can be completed in a couple of minutes, if you do not want to go to the checkpoints to get the skill points, you can change the initial skill points manually in the ThirdPersonCharacter (Content/ThirdPerson/Blueprints folder), as well as the max charges, to be able to use the ability from the start.

 ## Conclusion